 Fig. 9.
-A comparison of the total recall costs of the postponement and preponement decisions in the real case.
+A comparison of the total recall costs of the postponement and pre-

 However, postponement is not always better than preponement.
 Therefore, sensitivity analysis was carried out to investigate the behavior of the two models which was achieved by increasing the transportation costs.
 This analysis showed that at a certain point preponement will provide a lower recall cost than postponement (see Fig. 8).
 This finding indicates that when a product is distributed abroad, for example, preponement may incur a lower recall cost.